zfhuang99/zfhuang99.github.io/_posts/2025-05-20-ai-revolution-in-distributed-systems.md

   * Genuine bugs will be automatically corrected by AI.
   * Discrepancies between models and implementations will drive continuous AI-driven specification refinement.
 * Iterative AI-driven loops will generate extensive datasets, ideal for reinforcement learning, continuously enhancing AI capabilities.
-* As with any domain featuring clear, verifiable outcomes, correctness in distributed systems will inevitably be mastered by AI, ultimately rendering correctness issues obsolete.
+* As with any domain featuring clear, verifiable outcomes, correctness in distributed systems will inevitably be mastered by AI, significantly reducing the frequency and impact of correctness issues.

 We’re not yet at the finish line, but even if AI stopped advancing today, the roadmap toward an AI-driven correctness revolution is already clearly visible.